dthuff/maze-nd/README.md

 # Usage
 ## Generating maze structures
-The MazeND class defines a maze data structures represented by a boolean array of arbitrary shape `maze.grid`.
+The MazeND class defines a maze data structure represented by a boolean array of arbitrary shape `maze.grid`.

 A 2D maze of 40 rows and 40 columns can be generated with: